michimoser/bp4dsm.github.io/bp.md

 Ask usability experts for advice and apply heuristic review evaluation.
 In a heuristic evaluation, usability experts review interaction with the language and tooling and compare it to accepted usability principles.
 ID-79
 ##Do not overestimate domain experts
 Do not expect the domain experts to know what the computer can (should) do for them; do not expect them to understand what it cannot possibly do for them!
-DSL designers need to aquire domain expertise by themselve.
+DSL designers need to aquire domain expertise by themself.
 ID-4
 ##Understand present solution
 Understand the design of the present solution.
 This will allow to focus on the needed scope of a language and helps to mitigate the risk to over-design languages.